dzhdhr/Cruzhack_ZIHAO/README.md

 # CruzHacks 2022 Backend Engineering Challenge
-RESTFUL api for CruzHacks Challenge
+RESTFUL API for CruzHacks Challenge

 ## Instruction
 - to Install all the requirement: `pip install -r reqirement.txt`